<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1968150386811065&amp;ev=PageView&amp;noscript=1">

 Existing Companies - Directors resign or Brexit

-• The original bond must be submitted with form B10.
+• Submit the original bond along with Form B10.

-• The bond should be valid effect from the date of resignation of the EEA-resident director (or when the Director no longer becomes an EEA Resident).
+• The bond must be valid from the date the EEA-resident director resigns or ceases to qualify as an EEA resident.

 What is 'real and continuous link'?